Step up for Democracy: Serve As an Election Worker

 To qualify to work as an election official, the applicant must be a registered voter who resides in the precinct where they wish to serve.
-To serve as an election worker on Election Day, you must be a registered voter (this does not apply to early voting).
-Check your voter registration status with the Voter Search tool.
+To serve as an election worker on Election Day, you must be a registered voter or be a high school student who is at least 17 years old and in good academic standing (this does not apply to early voting).
+Check your voter registration status with the Voter Search.

-The State Board encourages voters of all ages to lend a hand to the democratic process in this important presidential election year.
-Election workers often consist of retirees and older members of a community – groups at higher risk during the COVID-19 pandemic.
+The State Board encourages voters of all ages to lend a hand to the democratic process.